artefactual/atom-docs/user-manual/administer/settings.rst

    AtoM can only automatically track and increment the number based on records created manually via the :term:`user interface`.
-This is another reason why the identifier counter is an editable value - if you perform a CSV import of descriptions, you may wish to manualy increment the counter to the correct value, to ensure consistency.
+This is another reason why the identifier counter is an editable value - if you perform a CSV import of descriptions, you may wish to manually increment the counter to the correct value, to ensure consistency.

 .. _reference-code-separator: